MisterXY89/redpillwomen/README.md

 3. We used JS, employed directly in the browser, to get the data.
 The code can be found here: `src/_scrapeing/scroll_and_link_extract.js`.
 However, we were not able to get all the data, as the website itself also has a limit of 1000 posts.

 As our approach to collect the data ourselfs and use the most recent data did not work, we decided to use the data from [pushshift](https://academictorrents.com/details/c398a571976c78d346c325bd75c47b82edf6124e).
-Here we used the most recent data dump which is from Feb, 28 2023.
+Here we used the most recent data dump 2005-06 to 2022-12:

+Using `https://github.com/Watchful1/PushshiftDumps/blob/master/scripts/filter_file.py` we can filter the data to our needs.